Gorenstein cohomological dimension and stable categories for groups: Extension of coefficient rings

-\begin{corollary} Let $R$ a commutative 1-Gorenstein ring, and $G$ be a group which acts on a tree with finite vertex stabilizers.
-Then Gorenstein projective dimension of any $RG$-module is less than or equal to $2$. \end{corollary}
+\begin{example} Let $R$ be a commutative 1-Gorenstein ring.
+If $G$ is a finite group, then Gorenstein projective dimension of any $RG$-module is less than or equal to $1$.
+Recall from \cite[Theorem 3.6]{BDT09} that the group $G$ acts on a tree with finite vertex stabilizers if and only if ${\rm Gcd}_{\mathbb{Z}}G \leq 1$.
+For example, any non-trivial free group $G$ satisfying ${\rm Gcd}_{\mathbb{Z}}G = {\rm cd}_{\mathbb{Z}}G = 1$.
+If $G$ is a group which acts on a tree with finite vertex stabilizers, then Gorenstein projective dimension of any $RG$-module is less than or equal to $2$. \end{example}